 Unfortunately, most of modern society is busy looking for cures to complex problems, which are partially or entirely caused by lousy leadership or their examples.

 Instead, society could be finding ways to prevent complex problems from happening in the first place.

 It seems the media dinosaurs of the 20th Century have ingrained in people a mass hysteria of seeking or creating villains to look down upon – so that powerful “super-heroes” could come and save the day.

 In reality, instead of fueling these so-called “super-heroes”, which are predominantly in aggressive re-active mode, and breaking multiple laws.
 The correct action would be to learn from the mistakes of past-villains and assertively preventing those mistakes from being repeated by others.

 Achieving this correct notion of stability revolves around improving education, media, psychology, compliance, policing and entertainment-centric systems.

-As good as being a “super-hero” is for the short or medium-term branding of a company or country, having no villains in the first place is better for long-term branding and sustainable development.
+As good as being a “super-hero” is for the short or medium-term branding of a company or country, having no villains in the first place is better.

 An exemplification of a good leader taking the correct and stable approach is that of Jacinda Ardern, Prime Minister of New Zealand, and her government, following the terrorist attack at Christchurch in March 2019:

 Ardern actively praised the local community in-person for being reliable and sticking together in the face of adversity.
 Her government then passed a gun-law reform less than a month after the tragic event to prevent such villains from rising in the first place.